AnyLog-co/documentation/test suites.md

 Example:
 <pre>
-analyze output where file = !test_dir/test_file3.out and source = !test_dir/test_file2.out and include = time
+analyze output where file = !test_dir/test_file3.out and source = !test_dir/test_file2.out and option = time
 </pre>

 ## Directing a query output to a file and organizing the output in a test format

-Using the query options, the query output can be directed to a file in a test format.
+Using the query options, the query output can be directed to a file and organized in a test format.
-The query options explained detailed in the [query options](https://github.com/AnyLog-co/documentation/blob/master/queries.md#query-options) section.
+The query options are detailed in the [Query](https://github.com/AnyLog-co/documentation/blob/master/queries.md#query-options) document.
 The following key-value pairs (added to the query in the query options section) are used to direct the query to a file in a test format:

 | key    | value           | Details                               | Default Value |